wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 * The original view, which exists before backfilling takes place.
 * The revised view, which exists after backfilling takes place.
 This view consists of the complete set of reported data values.

-After backfilling takes place, you can see only the revised view in an Tanzu Observability chart.
+After backfilling takes place, you can see only the revised view in a Tanzu Observability chart.

 If an alert has fired when you didn't expect it, use one of these approaches to determine whether a data delay was the cause: